Frequently Asked Questions About Individual Income

 You may check on the status of your current year individual income tax refund by accessing the Web Refund Status application.
 You will need to provide the Social Security number shown on your return as well as the exact amount of your refund, in whole dollars only.

-Refund information regarding prior year tax returns or amended returns is not available using these systems.
+Refund information regarding prior year tax returns or amended returns is not available using this system.

 Your refund, or part of your refund, can be applied to next year's Kansas estimated income tax.
 The amount you credit forward needs to be claimed on next year's Kansas return as an estimate tax payment.